limengdu/IoT-For-Beginners/hardware.md

 * Headphones or other speaker with a 3.5mm jack, or a JST speaker such as:
   * [Mono Enclosed Speaker - 2W 6 Ohm](https://www.seeedstudio.com/Mono-Enclosed-Speaker-2W-6-Ohm-p-2832.html)
 * microSD Card 16GB or less, along with a connector to use the SD card with your computer if you don't have one built-in. **NOTE** - the Wio Terminal only supports SD cards up to 16GB, it does not support higher capacities.

+If you purchase the SenseCAP K1100, you will also get more powerful sensor support for the Arduino part.

+* [Grove Vision AI Module](https://www.seeedstudio.com/Grove-Vision-AI-Module-p-5457.html): Grove Vision AI Module Sensor is a thumb-sized AI camera with pre-installed ML algorithms for face recognition and people detection and supports customized models by users' definition.
+* [Grove - Wio-E5](https://www.seeedstudio.com/Grove-LoRa-E5-STM32WLE5JC-p-4867.html): Grove Wio-E5 is an easy-to-use wireless radio module, supporting LoRaWAN protocol on the EU868 & US915 frequency and (G)FSK, BPSK, (G)MSK, Long Range modulations.

+They can provide us with more convenient embedded machine learning and wireless IoT applications.

 ## Raspberry Pi